 • whether you will negotiate directly with the other party or whether you will be assisted by representatives or support people

-• what outcomes would benefit both parties involved
+• what outcomes would benefit each of the parties involved

 • your next steps if the negotiation does not yield an agreement.

 Sometimes, direct negotiation may not be the best way forward to resolve an IP dispute.
-This is especially the case if you have a difficult relationship with the other party involved or find it challenging to communicate with the other party.
+This is especially the case if you have a difficult relationship with the other parties involved or find it challenging to communicate with the other parties.
 For this reason, representatives such as lawyers are commonly used.

 What are the benefits?